pods-framework/pods/readme.txt

 * Updated: Now enforcing maximum post type (20 chars) / taxonomy (32 chars) naming
 * Changed: Advanced Content Types have been split off into their own component which you can enable to be able to add new Advanced Content Types
 * Changed: Table-based storage for WordPress objects (Post Types, Taxonomies, Media, Users, and Comments) has been split off into it's own component which you can enable to add the table-based storage option to the Pods Add New interface
-* And many more bug fixes and enhancements, nearly 253 in total
-* Found a bug?
-Have a great feature idea?
-Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
-* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.2 - January 5th, 2013 =
 * Added: New 'Duplicate Field' option, that lets you copy a field's settings into a new field in the Pod editor